 I was born and raised in Illinois, and I began my military service as an 18 year old when I signed on the dotted line to become an airman.
 I was an enlisted reservist and served in Civil Engineering during my undergrad study at a bible college.
 These days I’m a commissioned officer working on my Masters of Divinity at a theological seminary.
 My goal is to become an active duty Christian chaplain that encourages and supports warriors and their families.
 I like running, piles of meat for dinner, and my strange but lovable viszla-daschund mix, Dietrich.

 I was born in Missouri, and I grew up there until my family moved to Africa to do community development.
 I spent my last two years of high school in Egypt and Sudan where I learned to love people different from me and to thrive in tough places.
-I initially became connected to the military through my relationship with Jacob, but I’m currently in the process of fulfilling a years-long dream of joining myself.
+I initially became connected to the military through my relationship with Jacob, but I recently joined myself and am preparing for officer training.
 I like lifting weights, Nutella, and vintage fashion.

 Disclaimer: We’re both in the Air Force, but of course this blog is not endorsed by the US military in any way, and it holds only our own opinions.